The deadline to register for video auditions is Monday, June 1st. Click here for more information and to register!

-MYS has three full orchestras (strings, woodwinds, brass and percussion) and one string orchestra (strings only).
+MYS has three full orchestras (strings, woodwinds, brass and percussion), one string orchestra (strings only) and one winds orchestra (woodwinds, brass and percussion).
 Check the audition requirements on your instrument for each orchestra and to determine your playing level.
 Please note: regardless of which orchestra you are attempting to enter, the conductor who hears your audition, will place you in the orchestra best suited to your abilities.
 Students are only allowed to audition on one instrument.
 Please also remember that auditions are a competitive process!

 Literature includes works with artistic challenges for the collegiate-level player.
 Sectionals explore, in-depth, the interpretive and more complex aspects of orchestral music.
 Students in this orchestra also spend time sight-reading orchestral literature at each rehearsal.
 Compositions are commissioned and premiered.
 The annual Symphony Solo Competition, open only to students in this orchestra, features the winning soloist in concert with the Symphony Orchestra.
 String seating is rotated each trimester.
 Brass, woodwind and percussion usually rotate from piece to piece.